•

 Yeast-Free Sourdough Bread Recipe

 Bread, as you know, is the head of everything.
-And I really want it to be not only delicious, but also useful.
-I offer you two options for homemade yeast-free bread, sourdough, which we will prepare ourselves.
-It is according to this recipe, which "developed" by trial and error, I have been baking bread at home for several years and pleasing my loved ones.
+And I really want it to be not only delicious, but also healthy.
+I offer you two options of homemade yeast-free sourdough bread, which we will prepare ourselves.
+It is according to this recipe, which was "developed" by trial and error, that I have been baking bread at home for several years and pleasing my loved ones.

 Instructions